 Before you get started, you need to choose a base.
 The one you use depends on the design of your project, your budget, and your personal preference.
-We'll help you choose the perfect option - find information on all our melt and pour bases below.
+We'll help you choose the perfect option - find all our melt and pour soap bases here, and learn more about them below.

 First, let's go over the difference between cold process and melt and pour.
 Cold process soap is made by combining oils and sodium hydroxide lye.
 That causes a chemical reaction called saponification.
 Melt and pour soap has already gone through that process, which means you don’t have to handle lye or cure the soap.
 Also, melt and pour has more glycerin added so it melts easily.